 Primary Responsibilities: Primary administrator for The Intercollegiate Center for Classical Studies (ICCS) in Rome (semester).
-Program management for Duke in France/EDUCO (semester), Duke in Bologna (summer), Duke in Rome (summer), Duke in Berlin (semester/summer), Duke Middle East in Europe (summer), Duke in Glasgow (semester), and Duke in DC (semester).
-Manager of a team of Program Assistants in GEO.
+Program management for Duke in France/EDUCO (semester), Duke in Bologna (summer), and Duke in Rome (summer).

 Professional Interests: Language acquisition, study abroad alumni pathways, program development and management, and the impact of study abroad participation in career development.